 How to Paint an Arrow

-Composition also plays an important role in this lesson.
-We will discuss how the placement of the arrow on the canvas affects the overall perception of the work and how to use compositional principles to create balance and movement in the image.
+Composition is another important element of this lesson.
+We will look at how the placement of the arrow on the canvas affects the overall perception of the image, and how basic compositional principles can help establish balance and a sense of movement.

 Step 1 – Create an initial arrow sketch